 Other health benefits of lima beans include:

-Legumes such as lima beans are a low-glycemic index food, making them a great choice for people with diabetes.
-Beans are also rich in soluble fiber, which helps your body absorb carbohydrates more slowly and regulates your blood sugar levels.
+Legumes such as lima beans are a low-glycemic food, making them a great choice for people with diabetes.
+Beans are rich in soluble fiber, which helps your body absorb carbohydrates more slowly and regulates your blood sugar levels.
 Beans also contain high levels of resistant starch, a type of carbohydrate that isn't digested and further lowers the impact of foods on blood sugar.

 Anemia is a blood disorder that can be caused by not getting enough iron in your diet.
-People with anemia lack the healthy red blood cells needed to carry oxygen throughout their body, which can lead to fatigue, shortness of breath, and even organ damage.
-Women who are menstruating have an increased risk of developing anemia.
-The iron found in lima beans can help prevent iron-deficiency anemia.
+People with anemia don't have enough healthy red blood cells to carry oxygen throughout their body, which can lead to fatigue, shortness of breath, and even organ damage.
+If you're having your period, you have a greater risk of anemia.
+The iron found in lima beans can help prevent iron deficiency anemia.

-Besides protein, fiber, and iron, lima beans are also a good source of:
+Besides protein, fiber, manganese, and iron, lima beans are also a good source of:

-The nutritional value of lima beans will vary somewhat depending upon what kind you buy.
-Keep in mind that canned lima beans tend to have a lot more sodium than fresh, dried or frozen lima beans.
+The nutritional value of lima beans will be somewhat different depending on what kind you buy.
+Keep in mind that canned lima beans tend to have a lot more sodium than fresh, dried, or frozen lima beans.
 Eating too many high-sodium foods can increase your risk of heart disease.